 Antelope Valley Indian Museum displays an amazing collection of Native American artifacts.
-The museum is located in the Mojave Desert about 25 miles from the town of Lancaster.
+The museum is located in the Mojave Desert, about 25 miles from the town of Lancaster.

-Since 1979, the museum and surrounding 147 acres have been part of the California State Parks system with the official title of Antelope Valley Indian Museum State Historic Park.
+Since 1979, the museum and the surrounding 147 acres have been part of the California State Parks system with the official title of Antelope Valley Indian Museum State Historic Park.

 The museum is housed in a unique 1920s Swiss-style chalet that is built into a rock formation.
 To view the upstairs California Hall, visitors have to walk up the rock formation inside the museum.

-Also, on the grounds are a collection of historic cottages and a rustic barn leftover from the time when the property was used as a Dude Ranch.
+Also, on the grounds are a collection of historic cottages and a rustic barn leftover from when the property was used as a Dude Ranch.
 A short self-guided nature trail is adjacent to the main building.

 Antelope Valley Indian Museum-History

 The one-of-a-kind museum building is listed on the National Register of Historic Places and was built in 1928 by Howard Arden Edwards as a homestead.
 Howard had an extensive collection of Indian artifacts in the attic as the Antelope Valley Indian Research Museum.

 In 1939, Howard sold the property to Grace Oliver.
 She expanded the collection to fill the whole house, and it became the Antelope Valley Indian Museum.
 Grace was the caretaker of the museum until the mid-1970s when she sold the property to California.

 Each room in the house has a unique theme.